Skip to content

 CI/CD & Maintenance tools:

-for GitHub - [x] Local CI/CD pipelines: GitHub Actions using
+• [x] Local CI/CD pipelines: GitHub Actions using github act

-- [x] Dependabot for automatic dependency and security updates
+• [x] Renovate .github/renovate.json for automatic dependency and security updates

 1. Getting started